Extra money for those who need it

 NTU International / EU Hardship Fund

 - you made adequate provision for your tuition fee and living costs prior to coming to the UK, and

 NTU Summer Vacation Hardship Fund

-- Care leavers, former foyer residents and estranged students who are under the age of 25
+- Care leavers, former foyer residents. and estranged students who are under the age of 25.

-- Students who are unable to take up paid employment because they have work to complete or other compulsory academic commitments during the summer vacation which must be completed before the student is allowed to progress next year
+- Students unable to take up paid employment because they have work to complete.
+This includes compulsory academic commitments they must complete before progressing to next year.

 Help with finding work is available from the University’s Job Shop.